HackSoftware/django-enum-choices/README.md

 The `EnumChoiceModelSerializerMixin` does not need to be used if `enumerated_field` is defined on the serializer class explicitly.

-## Cusomizing readable values
+## Customizing readable values

-If a `get_readable_value` method is provided `django_enum_choices` will use it to produce the readable values that are written in the database:
+If a `get_readable_value` method is provided, `django_enum_choices` will use it to produce the readable values that are written in the database:

 ```python
 class CustomReadableValueEnum(Enum):